Middle Fork Salmon River in Idaho

 Haystack Rapid, class III

 The river bends slowly right around the Flying B airstrip, then charges into this long boulder garden.
-The route is usually left of center past a large boulder, then right into a lesser rapid that appeared only recently.
-This is the favorite rapid for many boaters.
+The route is usually left of center past a large boulder, then right into another rapid that appeared only recently.
+This is the favorite rapid of many boaters.
 At high flows you might want to stop on the right and scout by trail from a rocky promontory.

 74.2